rust-lang/rfcs/active/0000-allocator.md

- 1. Allow libraries to be generic with respect to the allocator, so that users can supply their own memory allocator and still make use of library types like `Vec` or `HashMap`.
+ 1. Allow libraries to be generic with respect to the allocator, so that users can supply their own memory allocator and still make use of library types like `Vec` or `HashMap` (assuming that the library types are updated to be parameterized over their allocator).

     In particular, stateful per-container allocators are supported.

  2. Support ability of garbage-collector (GC) to identify roots stored in statically-typed user-allocated objects outside the GC-heap,